 The trigger for an anecdote that is part of the collective imagination of everyone in the Tarlogic family. «People -says Manuel Santamaría- saw us playing foosball many times and smoking outside the office, and when we moved out of that place sometime later, the rumor in town was that we had closed down.
 They thought we were smoking and playing games all day long!»

 In those early years, Tarlogic was one of Teo’s best-kept secrets.
 An intrigue that gave a lot of play to the devotees of rumors. «In the premises next door -says the company’s current CIO- there was a hairdresser who was called by many neighbors to be asked what the hell we were doing».

-The answer, for everyone, was the same: IT security consulting.
+The answer, for everyone, was the same: IT security consulting and web security services.
 A commonplace.
 A synthesis exercise far removed from what was really cooking in that small office.

 The illusion, motivation, and desire could overcome everything.
 Even fatigue.
 With frenetic work rhythms: «I remember that in the morning I worked at uni, in the afternoon I helped Andrés and at night I stayed up until five in the morning to do my degree final project», reminds Miguel Tarascó.

 There was no turning back for Tarlogic. «We wanted to do what we liked best and do it in a company where we would want to work», he continues.